mohanprasath/weather-app/Plan.md

 - axios vs. fetch - axios is cleaner to use
 - npm install axios
 - make a GET request with cityName and API_KEY
-- keeping secret key in env and importing it using the dotenv lib failed - BUG
+- keeping secret key in env and importing it using the dotenv lib failed - DONE

 ### Report - cycle 2